femigolu/giles-interop-user-private-discovery/draft-party-mimi-user-private-discovery.md

 *   Alice needs some indicator or UI to know that bob@Threema isn't bob@FooSercice and that when bob@FooService messages, it should not be assumed that bob@FooService is bob@Threema.

 Options for solving this are:
-1. Storing the supported services for a contact in Contacts and if a receipt receives a message from an unknown sender, to treat it as spam or otherwise untrusted from the start.
+1. Storing the supported services for a contact in Contacts and if a recipient receives a message from an unknown sender, to treat it as spam or otherwise untrusted from the start.
 2. Requiring the fully qualified username for services that rely on usernames only - e.g. bob@threema.com vs bob.

 # Privacy of resolver lookup queries